Silent Abandonment in Contact Centers: Estimating Customer Patience from Uncertain Data: Introduction

-It is worthy noting that the digital revolution provides the service industry with new opportunities to improve services \citep{Rafaeli2017TheFuture,Altman2019EmotionalLoad} but also with new operational challenges.
-Operating chat- and messaging-based contact centers is substantially different from operating call centers.
-For example, in chat and messaging service systems, unlike in call centers or face-to-face services, agents can provide service to multiple customers concurrently \citep{Goes2017WhenMultitasking, Tezcan2014RoutingCustomers,Luo2013}.
+It is worth noting that the digital revolution provides the service industry not only new opportunities to improve services \citep{Rafaeli2017TheFuture,Altman2021} but also new operational challenges.
+Operating text-based contact centers is substantially different from operating call centers.
+For example, in textual service systems, unlike in call centers or face-to-face services, agents can provide service to multiple customers concurrently \citep{Tezcan2014RoutingCustomers,Goes2017WhenMultitasking,daw2021coproduction}.
 We claim that the information uncertainty that results from the phenomenon of silent abandonment creates a need to redefine the basic methods of measuring quality and efficiency, as well as to develop methodologies to estimate customer patience.
 This is the focus of this paper.
-We also show that models that account for the silent-abandonment phenomenon and incorporate the methodologies we develop here fit the data of chat and messaging centers much more accurately than a regular Erlang-A model \citep{palm1957research}.
+We also show that models that account for the silent-abandonment phenomenon and incorporate the methodologies we develop here fit the data of contact centers much more accurately than a regular Erlang-A model \citep{Mandelbaum2007} (\S\ref{sec:model_fitting}).
 Finally, we measure and discuss the implications of silent abandonment on system performance and managerial practices.